 The Hausa traditionally lived in tiny villages and pre-colonial towns and cities, where they grew crops, raised livestock, notably cattle, and engaged in local and long-distance trade.
 They speak Hausa, an Afro-Asian language used by the Chadic people.

-School of Nursing University of Ilorin Admission 2023 This is to inform the general public…
+School of Nursing Makurdi Admission This is to alert the general public and all interested…